daneroo/nx-audiobook/infra/PROGRESS.md

 Progress report for moving audiobooks from Legacy to Staging

 - Legacy books: 489 `/Volumes/Space/archive/media/audiobooks`
-- Staging books: 110 `/Volumes/Space/Reading/audiobooks`
+- Staging books: 123 `/Volumes/Space/Reading/audiobooks`
-- Legacy books not in Staging: 414
+- Legacy books not in Staging: 406
-- Staging books not Legacy (36)
+- Staging books not Legacy (41)

-## Staging books not found in legacy (36)
+## Staging books not found in legacy (41)

+- Adam Savage - Every Tool's a Hammer
+- Annie Duke - How to Decide
+- Annie Duke - Thinking in Bets
+- Arthur C. Clarke - Rendezvous with Rama
+- Arthur C. Clarke - 2001
 - Arthur Conan Doyle - A Study in Scarlet
 - Arthur Conan Doyle - The Sign of Four
 - Arthur Conan Doyle - The Adventures of Sherlock Holmes